 If you mix slurry with milk you increase the risk of lethal or explosive gases such as methane, carbon dioxide, ammonia and hydrogen sulphide.

 When the Environment Agency may not take enforcement action

-When exceptional weather stops you being able to comply with legislation and guidance, spreading to land may be your only viable option.
-If you spread slurry and milk during exceptional weather without causing pollution, the Environment Agency may decide not to take enforcement action.
+When exceptional circumstances stop you being able to comply with legislation and guidance, spreading to land may be your only viable option.
+If you spread slurry and milk during exceptional circumstances without causing pollution, the Environment Agency may decide not to take enforcement action.